Importing meat

 VAT

 When you import goods into the Netherlands, you pay Dutch VAT.
-You are allowed to deduct this VAT as input tax in your VAT return if you are entitled to deduct VAT.
-If you regularly import goods, you can apply for anarticle 23 permit from the Tax Administration to avoid having to pay for VAT at the time of import.
+You can deduct this VAT as input tax in your VAT return if you are entitled to deduct VAT.
+If you regularly import goods, you can apply for anarticle 23 from the Tax Administration to avoid having to pay for VAT at the time of import.
 Instead, you can report the VAT in your VAT return, which will benefit your liquidity.
-The Dutch VAT rate for meat intended for human consumption is 9%.
+The Dutch VAT for meat intended for human consumption is 9%.

 Meat inspections